rstacruz/flatdoc/Versus-2.0.md

 **Errors**

 - 400 - Missing required parameters
-- 401 - User is not authorized to make this request || Error authenticating user
+- 403 - Only post requests allowed
 - 404 - Client does not exist
-- 403 - Only post requests allowed
 - 500 - Error getting mentions